The HOPE Number Nine Speaker Schedule

 WikiLeaks, Whistleblowers, and the War on the First Amendment

-Ben Wizner, Catherine Crump
+Ben Wizner, Catherine Crump, John Reinstein

 The Director of ACLU’s Speech, Privacy, and Technology Project will provide an overview of the Espionage Act and the other statutes that the government has employed to prosecute leakers and threaten publishers.
 Ben will discuss the ACLU’s litigation on behalf of WikiLeaks supporters whose Twitter records have been subpoenaed and whose laptops have been seized by government agents, and will place the Obama administration’s unprecedented campaign against leakers in legal and historical context.